By Berto, CMO, February 7, 2026

 Hard costs (materials, labor, dealer markup)

 Pre-built vans bundle parts and labor in a single price.
-DIY builds can appear cheaper on paper but expect to pay for tools, specialty parts, and mistakes if you are learning as you go.
-Factor in replacement parts and rework when estimating a DIY budget.
+DIY builds can appear cheaper on paper but expect to pay for tools, special parts, and mistakes if you are learning as you go.
+Factor in new parts and rework when estimating a DIY budget.

 Soft/opportunity costs (time, learning curve)

 Time is the hidden cost in most DIY builds.
-If time away from work or family is expensive to you, a pre-built van often represents better value despite the higher sticker price.
+If time away from work or family is costly to you, a pre-built van often shows better value despite the higher sticker price.
 Many buyers tell us they value the trips they did not miss during a busy season after choosing a finished van.

 Financing, insurance, and registration differences